gxywy/rl-plotter/README.md

---ykey                y-axis key in csv file (default: r) --ylabel              matplotlib figure ylabel --smooth              smooth radius of y axis (default: 10) --resample RESAMPLE   if not zero, size of the uniform grid in x direction
+--ykey                y-axis key in csv file (default: r) --ylabel              matplotlib figure ylabel --smooth              smooth radius of y axis (default: 10) --resample            if not zero, size of the uniform grid in x direction
                       to resample onto.
 Resampling is performed via symmetric EMA smoothing (see the docstring for symmetric_ema).
 Default is zero (no resampling).
 Note